 Misreadings can also happen at your doctor’s office, says Dr. Thomas.
 The cuff might be the wrong size, or they might be taking a reading before you’re fully at rest.

-Dr. Thomas recommends the low sodium DASH diet for patients with hypertension — lots of fruits, veggies, whole grains and lean protein, with no more than 2.3 grams of sodium each day.
+Dr. Thomas recommends the low sodium DASH diet for patients with hypertension — lots of fruits, veggies, whole grains and lean protein, with an ideal goal of no more than 1.5 grams of sodium each day.
 You should check with your doctor if the DASH diet is appropriate for you.

 You may not use the salt shaker, but perhaps you’re eating processed foods or using canned foods that contain high levels of sodium.
 Registered dietitians can show you how to spot sodium in nutrition labels to better manage your intake.

 “Many people tell me they don’t add salt to their foods, and that’s great,” says Dr. Thomas.
 “But they often don’t realize how much sodium is already in the foods they eat.”

 To help lower your blood pressure, work to lose weight, increase your physical activity and moderate your alcohol consumption as needed.
 If you smoke and can quit, it will lower your overall cardiovascular risk.